laza6030/my-portfolio/README.md

-This is my personnal portfolio
+This is my personal portfolio

 #About me
 Developer: Laza Nantenaina